zuozhenggh/learning-library/data-management-library/database/options/multitenant-selfservice.md

     nohup /home/oracle/labs/multitenant/createCDBs.sh &> nohupmultitenant.out&
     ````

 2. To check on the progress of this set of scripts, enter the command below.
 This script takes about 90 minutes to complete.
+Note:  Ignore the [WARNING] [DBT-06208] that occur in the 2nd script.

         ````
         tail -f /home/oracle/labs/nohupenvprep.out